kxion/Mini-ERP-Django/README.md

 # MiniERP
-A simple ERP system base on Python/Django
+A web base ERP system built from Python/Django